Anwealso/everdell-ai/README.md

 # Everdell AI

-A project to create the best Everdell player agent.
+A project to create the best Everdell playing AI to ever be

 ## Overview